-In 2018, the Company has a strong intention to develop potential of steel industry by strengthening personnel in the organisation.
-Consequently, SSI established the School of Engineering (SoE) project to provide sophisticated engineering knowledge and technology information for employees, which will be beneficial for their work and enhances the business competencies.
-The contents provided in the project include: (1) Material Engineering (2) Process and Production Application Engineering, (3) Mechanical and Electrical Engineering (4) Industrial Engineering (5) Automation Engineering (6) Energy Engineering (7) Environmental Technology Engineering, and (8) Project Management Engineering.
-The Company also invited local and oversea experts to share their knowledge to SSI's Employees.
+In 2019, the Company has a strong intention to develop the potential of steel industry by strengthening people in the organisation.
+SSI has continuously educated our employee in the project "School of Engineering (SoE) - Intermediate Cause" to provide sophisticated engineering knowledge and technology information for employees, which will be beneficial for their work and enhances the business competencies.
+The contents provided in the project include; (1) Material Engineering (2) Process and Production Application Engineering (3) Mechanical and Electrical Engineering (4) Industrial Engineering (5) Automation Engineering (6) Energy Engineering (7) Environmental Technology Engineering and (8) Project Management Engineering.
+To ensure that the knowledge and experience sharing are from reliable sources, the company invited experts to share the knowledge to SSI's Employees.